 Between strolling through picturesque gardens, window shopping at famous retailers, or taking in a dazzling outdoor water show, some of the best entertainment options at the Wynn Las Vegas Hotel and Casino are free.

 The most entertaining of them is the nightly magical music and light water show called the Lake of Dreams.

-This show is set on 20,000 square feet of water, and has everything you’d expect from a classy Steve Wynn theatrical production: music, lights, water, fire, and a 30 foot tall singing frog.
+Although fairly short, the show has everything you’d expect from a classy Steve Wynn theatrical production: music, lights, water, fire, and a 30 foot tall singing frog.
 And the best part of this show is that it’s absolutely free!

 Patio seating at some of the resort’s restaurants provide you with fantastic setting and views, both before and during the show.
 The Lakeside and SW Steakhouse are the places for you should the lake show be on your must-do list.

 The hotel has its own horticulture team that rotates the vegetation and adds special touches for different holidays.
 Between the beautiful natural smell, and light airy feel from the skylights above, it’s an enchanting change of pace from the noisy, smoke-filled adrenaline pace of the casino a few steps away.